Skip to content

 Real-Time Data Processing and Streaming Analytics

-What Industries Benefit the Most from Using a Data Lakehouse Architecture?
+What Industries Benefit the Most from Data Lakehouses?

 • Financial services: Everything from customer transactions, sensitive personal data, and social media sentiment can be gathered by banks, investment firms, and insurance companies.
 Data lakehouses can help businesses in this industry detect fraud, mitigate risks, and personalize products for users.